 Fitchburg is home to six recreation trails.
 Three of the trails are state trails where a trail pass is required and the other three are Fitchburg trails–free to use and no trail pass is required.
 State trail passes can be purchased at Fitchburg City Hall, a self-registration station located at Highway 18/151 and Capital City Trail (just south of DesignMart) or they can be purchased online.
 More information can be found below.

 The Badger State Trail is a 40-mile trail extending from Fitchburg to the Illinois state line.
 This ride takes you through beautiful Wisconsin communities with scenery of bluffs, old train depots and miles of wildflowers.
 View a map of the Badger State Trail here.
 Additional information and photos of the Badger State Trail can be found here.

 As Fitchburg’s neighbor, Madison is just a trail away.
 The Capital City Trail is a paved trail and tours suburban and real Fitchburg as well as Madison.
-It links to urban Madison and takes you around lake Monona’s loop and beyond.
-View a map of the Capital City Trail will be closed Aug.
+It links to urban Madison and takes you around lake Monona’s loop and beyond. *A portion of the Capital City Trail will be closed Aug.
 24th, 2020 - Oct.
 12th, 2020.
 Click here for more information*

 Cannonball Path (No Pass Required)

 The Cannonball Path is a paved trail constructed on the abandoned Union Pacific Railroad corridor that runs from the Beltline to McKee Road, near the intersection of Verona Road.
 Construction of a bicycle overpass of the Beltline Highway was completed in 2013 and makes for easy crossing of the highway.
 This trail is a joint effort between the City of Fitchburg and the City of Madison.
 Click here to view a PDF of the Cannonball Path.